“The best part about it is the consistency. I rarely, if ever, see any nutrient deficiencies, across various plant types.”

 - Potassium: helps with fruit ripening, disease resistance, and overall plant health

 Secondary plant macronutrients:

 - Magnesium: helps plants process and utilize calcium, promotes vegetative growth and sugar formation

-- Calcium: supports structural integrity of plants, new cellular growth, and disease resistance
+- Calcium: supports the structural integrity of plants, new cellular growth, and disease resistance

 - Sulfur: helps fruits and seeds mature and promotes the growth of green leaves